adnanfb/OfflineMaps/README.md

 ```javascript
 set-geo-bounds -0.351468,51.38494,-0.148271,51.672342
 ```
 One easy way to find a bounding box is to use this website  http://boundingbox.klokantech.com/ for finding the bounds of the area.
-For instance if i had to get the bounds for *London*, i would find that place using the search box and then move the rectangular box to that area, choose *DublinCore* within the *Copy & Paste* option drop-down and it would give  the  co-ordinates as *westlimit=-0.351468; southlimit=51.38494; eastlimit=-0.148271; northlimit=51.672342* for  *London*.
+For instance if i had to get the bounds for *London*, I would find that place using the search box and then move the rectangular box to that area, choose *DublinCore* within the *Copy & Paste* option drop-down and it would give  the  co-ordinates as *westlimit=-0.351468; southlimit=51.38494; eastlimit=-0.148271; northlimit=51.672342* for  *London*.

 ![london12.jpg](https://bitbucket.org/repo/84Xp6e/images/942432459-london12.jpg)

 Replace above values accordingly when passing bounds to generating the tiles or to the leaflet library.
 Once you know the bounds, execute this command to generate tiles: